Yahya bey Dukagjini: Exile and last years

-In 1553, near Ereğli, Konya, Suleiman the Magnificent, whilst on a military campaign to Iran, had his first-born, Şehzade (Prince) Mustafa executed based on intelligence he had received.
+In 1553, near Ereğli, Konya, Suleiman the Magnificent, whilst on a military campaign to Iran, had his son, Şehzade (Prince) Mustafa executed based on intelligence he had received.
 Yahya wrote an elegy named Şehzade Mersiyesi (Prince's Dirge) about the murder, which received good reviews by the public.
 However, the planner behind the murder, Rüstem Pasha, did not enjoy the poem.
 He summoned Yahya and asked how he "dared to bewail one whom the Sultan had condemned".
 Yahya responded "we indeed condemned him with the Sultan, but we bewailed him with the people".

 The Vizier did everything in his power get Yahya executed.
 However, the Sultan prohibited his execution but agreed to remove him from his offices.
 As a member of the askeri class, he apparently could not be left to starve.
 Yahya went to exile back in the Balkans to escape persecution, and wrote satirical lament on Rustem Pasha after his death.
 The location where he was sent is disputed.
 According to some sources, he took over a fief near Zvornik in today's Bosnia and lived pretty well afterwards receiving a 27,000 or 30,000 akçe annual income.
 Others point to Tamışvar, center of the Province of Temeşvar, where he for sure fought at a certain point.
 Though not young anymore, he took part together with his men at the siege of Szigetvar in 1565.
 There he wrote a qasida and presented it to Sultan Suleiman.

 There is no consensus for Yahya bey's year of death.
 Most sources pointing to 1582, while others say 1575, 1573 (982 in IC), 1578-79 (986 in IC), or 1582 (990).
 His place of death also varies.
 Most sources indicate Loznica, Sanjak of Zvornik, some Timișoara in Romania.
 There are also claims that he was buried in Istanbul, while Bursalı Mehmet Tahir Bey and Muhamed Hadžijahić place also Loznica as place of death.